 To make the text more readable I shall be unashamedly authoritative and avoid all the hedging and tentativeness with which it is customary to express new scientific concepts grown out of clinical experience and not as yet confirmed by clear-cut laboratory experiments.
 Thus, when I make what reads like a factual statement, the professional reader may have to translate into: clinical experience seems to suggest that such and such an observation might be tentatively explained by such and such a working hypothesis, requiring a vast amount of further research before the hypothesis can be considered a valid theory.
 If we can from the outset establish this as a mutually accepted convention, I hope to avoid being accused of speculative exuberance.

-Next Page in the Manuscript – Nature of Obesity
+Next Section in Pounds & Inches – Nature of Obesity >